↑

 Instructions

-• Preheat your oven to 350°F. Spray a medium size baking dish with nonstick cooking spray.
+• Preheat oven to 350°F. Spray a medium size baking dish with nonstick cooking spray.

 • Whisk together the heavy cream, milk, garlic, flour, salt, and pepper.
 Set aside.

-• Place half of the potato slices into the bottom of your baking dish.
+• Place the potato slices into the bottom of the baking dish.

-• Sprinkle on half of the shredded cheddar cheese and half of the crumbled bacon.
-Top with the remaining potato slices.
+• Sprinkle on half of the shredded cheddar cheese.
+Add half of the bacon, if desired or reserve it all for the topping.

-• Pour all of the cream mixture all over the tops of the potatoes.
+• Pour all of the cream mixture all over the tops of the cheese and potatoes.

-• Cover tightly with foil and bake until the potatoes are tender, about 60 minutes.
+• Cover tightly with foil and bake until the potatoes are tender, about 45 to 60 minutes.

 • Once the potatoes are tender, remove the foil and add the remaining cheese and bacon.